HoldenWuLab/UP-Net/README.md

 (1) "train_model.py" contains the script for training UP-Net \
 (2) Different modules of the network can be found in the folder "models" \
 (3) Loss functions including uncertainty loss and physics loss can be found in the folder "loss"

+Loss function choice: \
+5 different loss components are used in UP-Net: \
+(1) MSE loss for image enhancement \
+(2) GAN loss for image enhancement \
+(3) MSE loss for parameter mapping \
+(4) Physics loss for fat-water modelling \
+(5) Uncertainty loss \
+Different weighting of the loss components may be required for different datasets.

 ## To cite this paper
 Shih, S-F, Kafali, SG, Calkins, KL, Wu, HH.
 Uncertainty-aware physics-driven deep learning network for free-breathing liver fat and R2* quantification using self-gated stack-of-radial MRI.
 Magn Reson Med.
 2023; 89: 1567- 1585. doi:10.1002/mrm.29525